-In Bauchi, teachers are not provided with monetary incentives to work in hard-to-staff schools; critical shortage subjects have been identified, but no incentives exist.
-Teachers working in hard-to-staff schools, such as those serving students from disadvantaged populations, are not entitled to receive either bonuses or a better compensation packages.
-In addition, teaching experience is used in making transfer decisions; using seniority as a basis for approving transfer requests may motivate the most seasoned and potentially best teachers to leave hard-to-staff schools.
+In Anambra, teachers are provided with some monetary incentives to work in hard-to-staff schools, and critical working in hard-to-staff schools, such as those serving students from disadvantaged populations, are entitled to receive either bonuses or a better compensation packages.
+In addition, teaching experience is used in making transfer decisions; using seniority as a basis for approving transfer requests may motivate the most seasoned and potentially best teachers to leave hardto-staff schools.
 In several countries, the practice of allocating teacher positions based on seniority has resulted in higher turnover rates in hard-to-staff schools, as well as a larger proportion of teacher entrants, who may not be as effective as more experienced teachers.
-Bauchi has identified critical shortage subjects, but not created monetary incentives for teachers to focus on them.
+In addition, Anambra has identified critical shortage subjects, and created monetary incentives for teachers to focus on them.